jermeewinn/employee-tracker/README.md

 ## Description:

 This project demonstrates how to query and add to an employee database using SQL.
-Queries and entries are initilized through npm inquirer.
+Queries and entries are initilized through npm inquirer, any updates to the database can be shown through the console.table command.

 ## Installation:
 * $git clone git@github.com:jermeewinn/employee-tracker.git